andricoc/fashion-mnist-classification/README.md

 # Fashion MNIST Classification
-Small school project to do classification using maching learning on fashion mnist dataset.
+Project to do classification using maching learning on fashion mnist dataset.
 Using a simple neural network model, the result shows 87% accuracy in predicting the dataset.

+[Update]
+Added 2 more model and approach which perform slightly better.
+1. A slightly more complex neural network along with validation data.
+Accuracy 90%
+2. A 2 branch neural network model.
+Accuracy 90%

 The code can be find in [classification.ipynb ](https://github.com/andricoc/fashion-mnist-classification/blob/main/classification.ipynb)

 ## Overview